Do Go On - 541 - The Freedom House Ambulance Service

 This is what you get for sticking around.

-A man named John Moon is interviewed a lot and he will hear about one of the originals.
+A man named John Moon is interviewed a lot.

 Yeah, that's not where that goes.